-However, our study has some limitations.
+However, our study is not without limitations.
 The predominantly male cohort may limit the generalizability of our findings to the broader PAH patient population, as gender differences in PAH pathophysiology and outcomes have been documented.2 Additionally, the observational nature of our study precludes definitive conclusions about causality between pericardial effusion and mortality.